Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: Dynamic micromagnetism coupled to mechanical motion

-In order to consider the viscous dissipation associated with magentization, we begin with similar expression as widely taken for nematic liquid crystal~\citep{stewart2007dynamic}.
-Therefore the form of viscous stress is recasted replacing the LC director with magnetic dipole as
+In order to consider the viscous dissipation associated with the magnetization, we follow nematic liquid crystal theory \citep{stewart2007dynamic}, replacing the nematic director by the unit magnetization vector.
+Then, the form of the viscous stress is given by

-where $\mathring{\mathbf m}$=$\dot {\mathbf m}-{\boldsymbol \Omega}{\mathbf m}$ is the co-rotational time flux of the magnetization director ${\mathbf m}$ and it is connected with relative angular velocity.
-The $\alpha$'s are the viscosity coefficients.
-It must be noted that above form of viscous stress derived from consideration of existence of reflectional symmetry for liquid crystal director leads to an isotropic ${\mathbf T}_{d}$.
-In contrast, for a magnetization director, due to lack of such symmetry, a more generic form of viscous stress (anisotropic) can be considered.
-However, for mathematical simplicity, the isotropic form of viscous stress tensor similar to the liquid crystal director.
-Inserting this the expression for dissipation we must have
+where $\mathring{\mathbf m} = \dot {\mathbf m}-{\boldsymbol \Omega}{\mathbf m}$ is the co-rotational time flux of the unit magnetization ${\mathbf m}$, related to its relative velocity w.r.t that produced by material spin.
+The $\alpha$ are the viscosity coefficients.
+We note that the above form of the viscous stress involves the assumption of reflection symmetry of the liquid crystal director resulting in an isotropic ${\mathbf T}^{d}$.
+In contrast, due to the lack of such symmetry for a magnetization director, a more generic form of the viscous stress (anisotropic) can be considered.
+However, for the sake of simplicity, we retain the isotropic form of the viscous stress tensor\footnote{Since a primary goal of our work is to demonstrate that the formalism directly leads to the emergence of a coupling of the magnetization to the material spin through the balance of angular momentum, a feature that will not be destroyed with the more realistic modeling of the viscous stress, we retain this simplicity here, leaving the full generality for future work.
+The necessary modifications can be developed by following the works of \citep{leslie1979thermodynamics, cowin1974theory}.}.
+Inserting this into the expression for the dissipation, we have

-As stated in (\eqref{eq:viscouse_stress}), that viscous stress can have several possible dependence on ${\mathbf m}$ and ${\mathbf D}$.
-However to proceed further, by plugging $\alpha_{1}$=$\alpha_{5}$=$\alpha_{6}$=0, the viscous stress can be presented as
+The viscous stress can have several possible dependencies on ${\mathbf m}$ and ${\mathbf D}$ \eqref{eq:viscous_stress}.
+Considering the simplest alternative for our purposes to show a coupling between the magnetization dynamics and mechanical motion, we consider $\alpha_{1} = \alpha_{5} = \alpha_{6} = 0$ to obtain a viscous stress given by

-In the above equation, the first and second terms represent viscous stress tensor associated with magnetic directors while third term indicates viscous bulk stress tensor.
-In the following, we will derive balance of angular momentum that will relate the skew symmetric part of the Cauchy stress tensor and couple stress with the changes of the magnetization director.
+The first and second terms in \eqref{eq:dissipative_stress_tensor} represent the viscous stress contributions associated with the magnetization dynamics while the third term indicates a part of the standard viscous stress of a Newtonian fluid or linear viscoelasticity for solids.
+In the following section, we will derive a statement for the balance of angular momentum which relates the skew symmetric part of the Cauchy stress and couple stress tensors to the dynamics of the magnetization.